fractalmandala/brhatNew/src/routes/dhiti/hinduinoxford.md

 Her presidential manifesto was based on four concrete, major changes that she wanted to bring about in the university.
 This decisive choice was the trigger that opened her up to the nepotism that existed within the institution.
 Instead of dealing with students fairly, and based on merit, Rashmi began facing initial opposition.
 She was quickly called out for negative campaigning, for saying things as simple (and true!) as -

->“As the only graduate student, woman and person of color running for the position, I would be beyond honoured to have your vote.”
+>As the only graduate student, woman and person of color running for the position, I would be beyond honoured to have your vote.

 This simple statement was considered crossing the line between personal qualifications and negative campaigning!
 She was excluded and censored from participating fairly in the election, and it became a deep mental agony to actually go through with the election.